Paycheck Protection Program

-- April 24, 2020: The Paycheck Protection Program and Health Care Enhancement provided additional funding to the PPP
+- April 24, 2020: the Paycheck Protection Program and Health Care Enhancement provided additional funding to the PPP.

-- July 4, 2020: PPP application period extended from June 30, 2020, to August 8, 2020.
+- July 4, 2020: the PPP application period was extended from June 30, 2020, to August 8, 2020.

-- March 11, 2021: The American Rescue Plan Act (ARPA) increased funding to the PPP.
+- March 11, 2021: the American Rescue Plan Act (ARPA) increased funding to the PPP.

-- March 30, 2021: The PPP Extension Act of 2021 extended the PPP application deadline to May 31, 2021, and extended PPP authorization period through June 30, 2021.
+- March 30, 2021: the PPP Extension Act of 2021 extended the PPP application deadline to May 31, 2021, and extended the PPP authorization period through June 30, 2021.

 How does the Paycheck Protection Program work?